Are Pennsylvania Records Public?

 - Determine the type of information you require and the agency in charge

 The first step is to simply determine what record you require and the custodial agency.
 For example, a court record would likely be at the court where the case was heard and in possession of the clerk of the court.
-Records on information about Pennsylvania's state park system would be in possession of the state Department of Conservation and Natural Resources.
+On the other hand, vital records such as marriage and divorce records may be available through the county health department or the county recorders office.
+Similarly, records on information about Pennsylvania's state park system would be in possession of the state Department of Conservation and Natural Resources.
+However, criminal records are available through the State Police Department or County Sheriff's Office.
 Figuring out the right agency and custodian of the record will prevent misdirected requests and save you a lot of time and effort.
 Since misdirected requests are so common the OOR has a table of misdirected requests to help requesters identify the right agencies when searching for a record.

 - Contact the custodian